The runt of colonialism that lied and cheated us out of the plebiscite is in heat again.

 As parliamentary counsel for two decades, he drafted Acts in all areas of law, including tax, immigration, housing and constitutional law, including Northern Irish devolution.

 Greenberg claims the Commons had considered “highly technical” legislation incredibly quickly while a number of large-scale changes were voted through without even being debated.
-Or put another way, he’d much rather see a federal scheme that hobbles Scotland passed very quickly in an all-night sitting with only the quorate of forty MPs present.
+Or put another way, he’d much rather see a federal scheme that hobbles Scotland passed very quickly in an all-night sitting with only the quorate of MPs present.
 It doesn’t need that number to discuss a bill.
 Two MPs can be present, plus the Speaker.

 Mr Greenberg added: “The accelerated increase of legislation of all kinds means that politicians from all parties need to think more about how to make traditional legislative scrutiny methods fit for purpose in the modern world.”